Allan H. Kittleman: Maryland Senate

 He is the son of the late Robert H. Kittleman and was appointed by Governor Bob Ehrlich (R) to fill his seat in the Maryland Senate.
 In 2006, Kittleman won re-election against Democrat Richard Corkran.
 He has a reputation as a social libertarian.
 In 2010, Senator Kittleman defeated Jim Adams by a wide margin in the general election after facing no primary opposition.
+On September 16, 2008, Kittleman was elected Minority Leader of the Maryland Senate.
 On January 30, 2010, the Senate Republican Caucus again chose him to serve as Minority Leader with Senator David R. Brinkley as Minority Whip, who defeated Senator Nancy Jacobs.

 Senator Kittleman resigned as Minority Leader on January 18, 2011.
 During the 2011 General Assembly session, he was the only Republican in the Maryland State senate to speak in favor of or vote for a failed bill seeking to legalize same sex marriage.

 County Executive

 Kittleman was elected County Executive of Howard County, defeating Councilwoman Courtney Watson in the 2014 election.
 Kittleman's declared priorities as executive included improving the delivery of human services, closing the education gap and rebuilding infrastructure throughout Howard County.

 Kittleman spent $1.1 million on school site security, including $800,000 for hiring three school resource officers and a supervisor for them.

 He created and later expanded the "Achieve 24/7 initiative" which provided small grants to support mental health support and racial equity resources in schools.

 Kittleman helped develop a draft proposal which suggested making zoning changes and architectural updates to the Long Reach Village Center.

 Kittleman increased the county operating budget by 15.5% from about $1.4 billion to $1.6 billion over the course of his term, and his budgets passed unanimously each year in the 4–1 majority Democratic County Council.

 Kittleman brought many projects to completion that had been discussed for decades but never addressed, including a new Howard County Circuit Courthouse, expansion of MD Rt 32, establishment of a Community Resources Campus, improvements to a pedestrian bridge over Route 29, and purchase of a $23.1 million plot of land intended for a new high school.

 Controversial measures undertaken by his administration include reassessing the sustainable growth tier structure of the county in order to change which farmland was required to be in an agricultural preservation program.
 The structure was put in place in 2012 by County Executive Ken Ulman in 2013.
 On February 9, 2017, Kittleman vetoed a bill passed three days earlier by the County Council on a 3–2 vote to declare Howard County a sanctuary jurisdiction for illegal immigrants.
 He said that the bill was unnecessary because he knew of no complaints of unfair treatment due to immigration status.

 Democratic County Councilman Calvin Ball III defeated Kittleman in the November 2018 election for County Executive.
 Kittleman said he was disappointed though he accepted the voters' decision and would seek to help Ball's transition.